 In Vitro to In Vivo Extrapolation

-A key issue encountered with high throughput, in vitro testing methods is how to accurately relate chemical concentrations that induce in vitro responses to in vivo exposure concentrations that result in human or animal illness or injury.
-This relationship is established through in vitro to in vivo extrapolation, the focus of a NICEATM webinar series.
-Subsequently, scientists interested in the use of IVIVE for chemical screening and risk decision-making met in February 2016 at a workshop co-organized by NICEATM and the U.S. Environmental Protection Agency to develop best practices and identify areas for further research.
+A key issue with high-throughput in vitro testing methods is how to accurately relate concentrations of substances that induce in vitro responses to in vivo exposure concentrations that could result in human or animal illness or injury.
+This relationship is established through in vitro to in vivo extrapolation (IVIVE), the focus of a NICEATM webinar series and following workshop during February 2016.

 Scientists interested in the use of IVIVE for substance screening and risk decision-making met at the 2016 workshop to develop best practices and identify areas for further research.
 The workshop, co-organized by NICEATM and the U.S. Environmental Protection Agency, was summarized in a 2018 publication in the journal Toxicology In Vitro (Bell et al. 2018).